-Grant awards will be contingent upon ESE approval of applicants' audit reports.
+Grant awards will be contingent upon DESE approval of applicants' audit reports.

 Agencies with an approved federal indirect cost (IDC) rate shall not receive more than an 8% IDC rate for AE PD System grant programs, and will be required to submit a copy of their current approval letter upon grant award notification.

 Any successful applicant that does not have a current federal IDC rate may apply to the Department for a maximum five percent (5%) IDC rate using the FY19 DESE Indirect Cost Rate Application, available in the spring of FY18, at the following link: Grants - Essential Information.
 For more information about applying for and calculating indirect costs, see the sample instructions about applying for an DESE approved IDC rate at Indirect Cost Rate - FY18 and the Indirect Costs Calculation Worksheet at Grants Management Forms.